AbdelrhmanIbrahim/rendering/readme.md

 - fix rotation + movement events bug ✔
 - add imGui and interact ✔
 - add fmt ✔
+- link to QT ✔
+- add QT
 - small profiling shows swapbuffer waiting take much time, read more about this and vsync
-- add QT
 - add ECS
 - lazy main loop update for input events and comparing ecs worlds in case of changing data internally
 - make a shadow renderer only that outputs a texture with shadows then merge it later